mdy/melody/README.md

 - <s>`init` command to initialize a project with a basic `Melody.toml`</s>
 - <s>`lint` command to validate configuration and dependencies</s>
+- `init` should be smarter about creating projects in $GOPATH/src
 - Auto-extract and validate dependencies in `init` and `lint`
 - Skip "Resolving" step for `install` with an existing lockfile.
 - Support for `[test-dependencies]` group in `Melody.toml`